 We had an over abundance of basil in our garden last year, so we made lots of basil pesto last summer!
 It was so yummy.
 I meant to share this recipe last year, but the time got away from me.
 It’s so easy to make and comes together in just a few minutes.

 This basil pesto is so versatile and can be added to so many dishes!
-It tastes amazing on a pizza, sandwiches, cooked pasta, spaghetti squash, bread…pretty much anything.
+It tastes amazing on a pizza, sandwiches, pesto chicken, cooked pasta, spaghetti squash, bread…pretty much anything.
 Pesto just makes everything taste so yummy!

 How much basil for pesto?